In line with the centre's aim to promote the study of numismatics, ACANS acquires ancient coins for the purposes of research and teaching.

 Over the last two decades of his life, Ron worked (alongside his good friend, Walter Holt) on an ambitious project to collect a representative sample of Roman bronze coinage that would illustrate the complex patterns of changing reverse types.

-The collection was intended to document the apparently myriad number of types issued by over one hundred emperors and empresses from some twenty four imperial mints over five centuries.
 A very ambitious scheme indeed!
 Ron hoped that the information and images might one day be put into an online data base that would be available publicly.
 Ron once said: "It is now time to pay more than lip-service to my loosely sprouted belief that we pay our money not to 'own' such coins as these, but rather for the privilege of their temporary custodianship."
 When he realized that he would not be able to complete the project Ron very generously offered his collection to the Australian Centre for Ancient Numismatic Studies at Macquarie University.

 It was his hope that the collection would find a new audience among students who were discovering Roman history, and that the coins might inspire them to take a closer look at some of the lesser known figures in the ancient world through the prism of numismatics.